 - controlling thirst (even a 1% increase in blood sodium concentration will make you thirsty and cause you to drink water, returning your sodium towards normal.)

+These controls regulate the amount of water and sodium in the body and control blood pressure by keeping the amount of water available.
 An abnormal blood sodium concentration is usually due to some problem with one of these systems.
 When the concentration of sodium in the blood changes, the water content in your body changes.
-These changes can be associated with dehydration (too little fluid) or oedema (too much fluid, often resulting in swelling in the legs).
+These changes can be associated with dehydration (too little fluid) or oedema (too much fluid, often resulting in swelling in the legs) and changes in blood pressure.
+In some people, too much sodium from salt in the diet can contribute to high blood pressure.

 How is it used?